What do I need to do today in order to be better than yesterday?

 Donald Snyder, CPA, has more than 30 years of experience in public accounting.
 He provides audit, accounting and advisory services to clients in numerous industries, including food and beverage, restaurant, manufacturing, wholesale/distribution and technology.

-As GHJ’s Food and Beverage Practice leader, Donald is a well-known business advisor in the food distribution, food processing and manufacturing industries.
-As a popular industry speaker, Donald hosts a number of food and beverage networking groups and also writes for GHJ’s CPA Food Bites blog and is a co-author on GHJ’s food and beverage whitepapers.
+Donald is a well-known business advisor in the food distribution, food processing and manufacturing industries.
+As a popular industry speaker, Donald hosts a number of food and beverage networking groups and has authored articles for GHJ’s website and food and beverage whitepapers.

 Donald is involved in assisting clients with designing and assessing their internal accounting controls and has been a frequent lecturer in this area.
 He has also written several articles on the subject of fraud prevention and detection in the workplace.

 Donald holds a Bachelor of Science degree in Administration with an emphasis in Accounting from the University of Colorado.
 He is a member of the California Society of Certified Public Accountants and the American Institute of CPAs.

 Donald has two grown children, is a competitive master swimmer and lives in Westwood with his wife.

 Favorite place in the world: